Indonesia Pusaka

 "Indonesia Pusaka" (Indonesia, the Heritage) is a patriotic song composed by Ismail Marzuki.
 It is usually performed on Indonesian Independence Day celebrations, in university graduation ceremonies, and as a closing broadcast in several television stations at midnight.
-This song reflects about Indonesia, how Indonesia is the motherland of all Indonesians, and how Indonesians will fight for her with all of their might.
-This song is the favorite patriotic song of Hatta, one of the founding father of Indonesia.
+The song’s motif is Indonesia, as a ‘homeland’ or ‘motherland’, and how Indonesians will fight for her with all of their might.
+This song is the favorite patriotic song of Mohammad Hatta, one of the founding fathers of Indonesia.